 This can sometimes be a dangerous misconception.
 Some blood pressure medications cause you to lose

-, so your doctor may prescribe a potassium supplement.
+potassium, so your doctor may prescribe a potassium supplement.
 However, other classes of blood pressure medications actually prevent potassium loss.
 If you take potassium-sparing diuretics or ACE inhibitors, avoid liberal use of salt substitutes that contain potassium.
 Excessive use of these products causes an accumulation of potassium, which can lead to severe complications that can threaten your health or life.

 Mineral oil is a harmless, gentle laxative—